jspaaks/201810-sprint/no-valid-conceptdoi.md

     - 20181010: Jurriaan made a PR to Janneke, awaiting response

 # done
+- OCTSEG: 10.0000/FIXME
+    - Elena
+    - 20181010: Jurriaan made a PR with zenodo & cff, sent mail with merge and release request, awaiting response
+    - 20181010: Elena acknowledged
+    - 20181016: Jurriaan and Elena made release, waiting for overnight sync
 - PIDIMEHS library: 10.0000/FIXME
     - PatrickB
     - 20181010: Jurriaan asked for a doi (the repo is a bitbucket one, so just a single doi is good enough)